- What is Creative Commons?

 If the audio file would be harmed from such an addition (such as a normal-length song) then making sure to include the attribution information in any description of when you post the file online is recommended.

-For works created by a member of the University of Michigan community, the copyright holder is defined by the University Copyright Policy in SPG 601.
+For works created by a member of the University of Michigan community, the copyright holder is defined by the University Copyright Policy in SPG 601.28.
 The Library Copyright Office has an overview of that policy.
 It is important to be sure you know who holds the copyright to a work before considering any licensing option.
 If you signed a contract or a license regarding your work, you need to know what the terms were in order to ensure you both hold the pertinent rights to the work and are making it available under a compatible license.
 Generally we encourage the use of Creative Commons licenses on University work product and websites.
 The University Libraries use a Creative Commons Attribution 4.0 license on all staff produced materials on their website (see the Library Copyright Statement).

 If you authored or created something with others jointly, each of you equally shares the resulting copyright in the absence of an agreement otherwise.
 Each of you can essentially do as you like with the work provided you share any earnings equally.
 That said, it is prudent legally and collegially to agree on how your work will be used including whether to use a Creative Commons license.